Anshul-Solanki/CPAlgos/EllipticCurveCryptography/README.md

 Private Key: Number of hops from A to E

 There is no direct way to find multiplication point - A*k, where A is point, and k is constant
 We need to add A to itself k times to find the result.
-OR use logarithmic algo to efficiently find the result.
+OR use "double-and-add" algo to efficiently find the result.
 However, if C = A*k
 It would be very difficult to find 'k', only with knowledge of 'C' and 'A'.
 This is trapdoor function of elliptic curve.
 In other words, known as discrete logarithmic problem.

-**Discrete logarithm problem**
-ECC is secured with DLP: https://www.doc.ic.ac.uk/~mrh/330tutor/ch06s02.html#:~:text=The%20discrete%20logarithm%20problem%20is,logarithms%20depends%20on%20the%20groups
+More details on DLP: https://www.doc.ic.ac.uk/~mrh/330tutor/ch06s02.html#:~:text=The%20discrete%20logarithm%20problem%20is,logarithms%20depends%20on%20the%20groups

 **Why ECC supports shorter key lengths compared to RSA**
 This difference is due to fact that -